jimmychimmyy/MachineLearningNotes/README.md

 We refer to such such programs that learn from experience as ML models: ML models are trained by feeding training data into a ML algorithm.

+In order to do machine learning we need data, lots and lots of data.
+This data gives us two variables: x and y, where x is the input to our machine learning problem and y is the output.

+One way to understand machine learning is to think of it as searching for a function such that `f(x) = y`.
+Since we do not know the form of `f(x)`, we try to find a hypothesis function `h(x)` that best approximates `f(x)` such that `h(x) ≈ f(x) = y`.

 #### What are the different types of ML models/algorithms?

 ML models can be broadly categorized into four groups